cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

     valid signatures, M3 still rejects it because block100 is invalidated by M3 that will create another valid block100.
-In order to break the stability and consistency of the blockchain in this case, M3 wuold need to be an attacker together with M1 and M2, which, however, has a very low probability.
+In order to break the stability and consistency of the blockchain in this case, M3 would need to be an attacker together with M1 and M2, which, however, has a very low probability.
 In other words, DV strengthens the consistency of the blockchain and makes it harder to break.